By Chris Avcollie

 While age discrimination remains very common in the workplace, it often goes unrecognized by both witnesses and those who are its targets.
 What type of behavior or circumstances should one be watchful for to spot age discrimination in the workplace?
 How does one recognize this invisible form of discrimination?
 The following common workplace situations may indicate age discrimination:

-Undeserved Termination: If you are terminated without a good reason, for a reason that does not make sense, under false pretenses such as a phony performance review, or for a reason that you do not believe.
+Undeserved Termination: If you are terminated without a good reason, for a reason that does not make sense, under pretenses such as a phony performance review, or for a reason that you do not believe.

 - Unequal Discipline/Privileges